Ana-Wan/ScheduleHelper-project/README.md

 - Sunny Yang
 - Keat Chong
 - Alex Wang

-## Running the Project
-The Frontend and Backend Repositories contain instructions on how to run the project.

 ## Features
 - A simple user signup and login.
 The username gets stored in the database.